-Georgene Bernards and Paul Charron (both St. Paul Rodeo members); Julio Moreno (timed event contestant); Tim O'Connor (contract personnel) and Wally and Launa Pohlschneider (St. Paul Rodeo director/officer) will find themselves enshrined in St. Paul Rodeo history.
+Georgene Bernards and Paul Charron (rodeo association members); Julio Moreno (timed event contestant); Tim O'Connor (contract personnel) and Wally and Launa Pohlschneider (rodeo director and officer) were honored during a ceremony on Wednesday.

-Bernards, of St. Paul, began her rodeo association membership in the mid-1990s alongside her husband Del Martin, first in the ticket office and then as chair of the Wild West Art Show from 2001-06.
-As art show chair, she was able to secure nationally-known western artists to exhibit in the show.
+Bernards became a rodeo association member in the mid-1990s alongside husband Del Martin, first in the ticket office and then as chairwoman of the Wild West Art Show from 2001 to 2006.
+As leader of the art show she recruited nationally-known western artists to exhibit in the show.

-Paul Charron, a St. Paul Rodeo Association member, began his membership with his wife, Kathleen, in 1996.
-He has been on the gates and parking committees and has competed four years in the rodeo barbecue contests with his ribs and tri-tip recipes, while Kathleen is a past winner of the potato salad competition.
+He has been on the gates and parking committees and competed for four years in the annual barbecue contests with his ribs and tri-tip recipes.
+Kathleen is a past winner of the potato salad competition as well.

-In the timed event contestant category, Julio Moreno is this year's inductee.
-The Oklahoma man began his history with rodeo in 1978 with Cotton Rosser and the Flying U Rodeo Co., where he served in many roles, including as pickup man.
-He won the team roping twice in St. Paul (1981, 1988) and transitioned to stock contractor, providing bucking bulls for the rodeo since 2009 as part of the Big Stone Rodeo Co.
+He won the team roping crown twice in St. Paul (1981, 1988) and transitioned to stock contractor, providing bucking bulls for the rodeo since 2009 as part of the Big Stone Rodeo Co.
 "St. Paul has been a very good fit for me both as a contestant and a stock contractor," he said.

-For 11 years, Tim O'Connor has literally stepped in front of the bull at the St. Paul Rodeo.
+For 11 years, O'Connor has literally stepped in front of bulls and looked them in the eye.

-The Springville, California, man is a bullfighter, protecting bull riders after their rides.
-He follows in the footsteps of his uncle, Craig O'Connor, who also served as a bullfighter at St. Paul.
+He follows in the footsteps of his uncle Craig, who also served as a bullfighter at St. Paul.

 O'Connor has been selected to work the California Circuit Finals Rodeo six times, as well as other big rodeos across the west.